andrijasinski/plexmission.bot/README.md

 ## Usage

 To get a list of commands, use `/help` command - it will list all available actions.
-Nitpick: to get latest update of the bot, use `/update` command to pull changes from Github and `/restart` to start using new version.
+Hint: to get latest update of the bot, use `/update` command to pull changes from Github and `/restart` to start using new version.

 ## Support